YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 No, one pouch is not a reliable way to predict graft failure.
 A hair transplant does not usually fail from one isolated action in such a simple way.
 Graft survival depends on the surgery itself, graft handling, placement, blood supply, healing quality, infection control, washing, sleeping position, and many case-specific details.

 Still, one pouch should not become permission to continue.
 The right response is correction.
-Stop using nicotine again, return to the aftercare routine, avoid rubbing the recipient area, and do not compensate by over-washing, inspecting crusts, or touching the grafts to reassure yourself.
+Pause nicotine again for now, return to the aftercare routine, avoid rubbing the recipient area, and do not compensate by overwashing, inspecting crusts, or touching the grafts to reassure yourself.

 If you are in the scab phase, do not try to inspect the scalp aggressively after a slip.
-The guide on whether grafts were lost with scabs explains why normal crusts, hairs, and shedding are often misread during this stage.
+Normal crusts, hairs, and shedding are often misread during this stage.
+Keep that in mind with whether grafts were lost with scabs.

 Are pouches safer than cigarettes or vaping?